davidakennedy/davidakennedy.com/_src/pages/reading.md

 2. _Tiny Habits_ by BJ Fogg
 3. _Effortless: Make It Easy to Do What Matters_ by Greg McKeown
 4. _Frederick Douglass: Prophet of Freedom_ by David W. Blight
+5. _The Revolutionary: Samuel Adams_ by Stacy Schiff
+6. _Cracking the PM Career: The Skills, Frameworks, and Practices to Become a Great Product Manager_ by Gayle Laakmann McDowell and Jackie Bavaro
+7. _True Grit_ by Charles Portis